 There is a fine line between the classification of contract workers and full-time employees.
 You will want to make sure you know the difference to avoid any legal issues down the line.

-Even through contact workers will only be working with your company for a specific period of time, they are not exempt from signing your corporate policies and any other relevant legal documents.
+Even though contact workers will only be working with your company for a specific period of time, they are not exempt from signing your corporate policies and any other relevant legal documents.
 This includes things like confidentiality agreements, codes of conduct, and contracts.

 Make sure everything is signed off correctly before any contract worker starts in a role.
 Doing so protects both your company and the contractor if anything happens.